Marchowes/pyProm/README.md

 pyProm is written in Python, which is a fairly accessible language to most people.
 My master plan is once a stable, and well documented version can be produced, others can add features as they see fit.
-The disadvantage of writing such a deeply customizable library in python is it is inherently slower and consumes more memory (apalling so in some instances).
+The disadvantage of writing such a deeply customizable library in python is it is inherently slower and consumes more memory (appalling so in some instances).

 This library is inspired by [WinProm](https://github.com/edwardearl/winprom), by the late [Edward Earl](http://peakbagger.com/climber/climber.aspx?cid=601), as well as the number of websites which make use of similiarly derived data, such as [LoJ](listsofjohn.com) and [peakbagger](peakbagger.com)